Definition 1: The Poisson distribution has a probability distribution function (pdf) given by

 As you can see the approximation is quite accurate.

 Observation: The Poisson distribution can be approximated by the normal distribution, as shown in the following theorem.

 Theorem 2: For n sufficiently large (usually n ≥ 20), if x has a Poisson distribution with mean μ, then x ~ N(μ, ).

 Test for a Poisson Distribution

-The index of dispersion of a data set or distribution is the mean divided by the variance.
+The index of dispersion of a data set or distribution is the variance divided by the mean.

 Since the mean and variance of a Poisson distribution are equal, data that conforms to a Poisson distribution must have an index of dispersion approximately equal to 1.
 This fact can be used to test whether a data set has a Poisson distribution, as described in Goodness of Fit.